syncfusion-content/windowsforms-docs/WindowsForms/Scroll-Frame/Appearance.md

 ---
 layout: post
-title: Changing appearance of winforms scrollframe | Syncfusion
+title: Appearance in Windows Forms ScrollFrame Control | Syncfusion
 description: Learn about the theme support, load theme assembly and changing appearance in Syncfusion WinForms SfScrollFrame control and more details.
 platform: WindowsForms
 control: SfScrollFrame